-Reverse flow smokers are one of the most versatile grills on the market today.
-But, this grill does require some additional care and maintenance since it doesn’t use any liquid for cooking.
+Reverse flow smokers are very versatile but require some additional care and maintenance since it doesn’t use any liquid for cooking.
 To clean your reverse flow smoker properly, you will need to mix water with soap and apply that mixture to all surfaces of the grill.

-After reading this blog post, you will know how to clean a reverse flow smoker properly so that you can enjoy its versatility for years to come.
+After reading this blog post, you’ll know how to clean a reverse flow smoker properly to enjoy its versatility for years to come.